ericshuanders/ericshuanders/README.md

 ### Welcome to my GitHub!

-#### Take a look around and feel free to aske me any questions you have about the projects you see.
+#### Take a look around and feel free to ask me any questions you have about the projects you see.
 You can reach me at  📫 ericshuanders@gmail.com.

 #### 🔭 See some of my projects deployed over at www.ericandersondev.com
 <!--